oracle/cloudtestdrive/AppDev/cloud-native/helidon/helidon-core/helidon-core.md

   1. Open **StorefrontResource.java**

-  2. Change the instantiation of the stockManager so it's now null and doesn't use the dummy implementation:
+  2. Change the instantiation of the stockManager so it's now null and doesn't use the dummy implementation we've been using so far

   ```java
 	private StockManager stockManager = null;